Don’t let photographing in bright sunlight put you off

 Further reading: How to use a reflector properly and why you really need one

 Above, we stood between two beach huts.
 The white wall of the beach hut behind me reflected back into his face and reduced the shadows.

-Below, even though we were in open shade of a building, one side of his face is brighter than the other.
-That’s because the light was coming from camera left (see point 1).
+Below, even though we were in the open shade of a building, one side of his face is brighter than the other.
+That’s because the direction of light was from camera left (see point 1).